Learn to Soar with M-ASA

 Become A Pilot

 The student and his primary instructor will work together to ensure that all of the training requirements are met.
 The primary instructor is the only person who may solo the student, although when the primary instructor is not available the student may receive training from any of the available club instructors.
-Prior to solo, and at several other times during training, student pilots are required to fly with the field’s supervising instructor as a cross check of his progress.
+Prior to solo, and at several other times during training, student pilots are required to fly with another instructor as a cross check of his progress.

 A folder is kept for each student with copies of written examinations and other information on student progress.
 The primary record of student progress is the student’s logbook.
 M-ASA recommends the logbooks sold by the SSA as the type used for glider flight recording.
 However, if the student already has a logbook, these can also be used.